MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Experimental Evaluation

-\textbf{Adaptive Attacks.} We evaluate MIMIR against adaptive adversaries following common practices~\cite{NEURIPS2020_11f38f8e}.
+We evaluate MIMIR against adaptive adversaries following common practices~\cite{NEURIPS2020_11f38f8e}.
+Adaptive adversaries possess the capability to devise targeted attacks specifically tailored to exploit the mechanisms of MIMIR, particularly if they have prior knowledge of its architecture and defensive strategies.
+For example, the adversary may attack feature space~\cite{DBLP:journals/corr/SabourCFF15, 10.1145/3323873.3325052} since MIMIR trains the backbone to extract robust features.
+Here, the backbone refers to the ViT model without the classification layer, i.e., the encoder of MIMIR.

 We provide two adaptive attacks specifically designed against MIMIR.
 First, we introduce the PGD Mutual Information attack (PGD-MI), which utilizes the MI $I(x+\delta, z)$ to generate adversarial examples, as $I(x+\delta, z)$ is used in MIMIR pre-training as a penalty in the loss.
 PGD-MI attacks the model by directly increasing the MI $I(x+\delta, z)$.
 Specifically, we add the MI loss into the PGD algorithm: